 Powell and Pressburger's plan was to take the "legendary" Johann Strauss operetta Die Fledermaus and apparently update it a bit.
 They had the lyrics translated into English and they filmed the whole thing on sound stages in CinemaScope.
 Artificial sets were created to heighten the unreality of the whole thing, as if the whole film wasn't unreal enough by this point.
 Where they got the idea that people would want to watch actors performing to overdubbed songs from an operetta that was staged back in 1874 would be anyone's idea of a good time boggles this little mind.
 Apparently the thinking was that they could make a stylish entertainment out of an idea like this.
-But, Powell and Pressburger's idea of stylish humor is to have an overweight Austrian sitting around eating strudel, that's really funny stuff alright.
+But, Powell and Pressburger's idea of stylish humor is to have an overweight Austrian sitting around eating strudel.

 Why any studio would have given Michael Powell and Emeric Pressburger the money to film this garbage completely escapes me, didn't anyone read the script or listen to the outdated music?
 Only complete creative arrogance on the part of the filmmakers can explain this thing.